tech-kazuki/freemarket_sample_49b/README.md

 |profile|text||

 ### Association
--has_one :address
+- has_one :address
--has_one :payment
+- has_one :payment
--has_many :evaluations
+- has_many :evaluations
--has_many :points
+- has_many :points
--has_many :todos
+- has_many :todos

 ## addressテーブル